morningred88/AWS/EC2_high_availability_and_scalability.md

 * Support only **one SSL certificate**, so serve **only one domain name**.
 Must use multiple CLB for multiple hostname with multiple SSL certificates

 **ALB**

+* Network layer 7 only, support HTTPS, HTTP and websocket
+* HTTP headers for source IP, port and protocol

 * **Forward traffic to different target groups**, the type of target group can be EC2 instances, but also include other types, such as Lambda function, private IP address, ECS etc
 * Can forward traffic to **multiple applications**, or to multiple target group, each target group is an application.